robert17/iotf-rtd/docs/gateways/java.rst

 Handling commands
 -------------------------------------------------------------------------------
+The Gateway can subscribe to commands directed at the gateway itself and to any device connected via the gateway.
 When the Gateway client connects, it automatically subscribes to any commands for this Gateway.
 But to subscribe to any commands for the devices connected via the Gateway, use one of the overloaded subscribeToDeviceCommands() method, for example,

 .. code:: java